Help users create an account for your service.

 When not to use this pattern

-Don’t implement user accounts if you can deliver a usable service without them.
+Do not create user accounts if you can provide a usable service without them.

 This is because user accounts are: